Lambozhuang/lambozhuang.me/src/content/blog/ai-vs-real-faces.md

 ### So what did we found?

-After we finished the data collection (we did those mostly by asking our friends and random people in KTH campus), we exported all the data form the google forms and did both quantitative and qualitative data analysis.
+After we finished the data collection (we did those mostly by asking our friends and random people at KTH campus), we exported all the data form the google forms and did both quantitative and qualitative data analysis.
 It is quite interesting that we got our results from many different backgrounds and countries, even though the total number of participants was only 21.
 We did a confusion matrix calculation for the accuracy on identifying AI images, and a thematic analysis on the interview answers.

 For the thematic analysis, we learned bout this in one of our previous course about interaction design, and we thought this is a good way to process all those interview data.
 So we just put all the key information into stickers on Miro and categorized them into themes.